A compulsory briefing will be held on the Friday evening prior to the ride.

 Beautifully restored hotels and public buildings will give you a glimpse of what the town was once like.
 An historic town that offers much more than you would expect.

 Riders will be able to camp or stay in one of the available hotels.
 That evening there will be light entertainment.
 On Sunday morning cyclist return to Townsville via the same route.

 The Townsville Central Rotary Club had the vision to target mental health issues and support healthier minds, bodies and communities through the Banish the Black Dog Charity Bike Ride.
 The inaugural ride was held in 2009 and received magnificent support with 85 riders.
 The number of riders has grown over the years and we have raised a substantial amount for the research of mental health issues and support for local mental health organisations.
-In 2018 we hope to boost that total even further.
+In 2019 we hope to boost that total even further.

-Committee Members for 2018
+Committee Members for 2019

 Chairman: Henry Fracchia

-Ride Shirt Coordinator: Rosanne Coumbis
+Secretary: Rosanne Coumbis